labdaddy/KVM/openssh-setup.md

 - Logging in to a remote machine with `ssh ipaddress' the remote machine will assume you intend to use the same username you are currently logged in as.
 - Logging in as `ssh username@ipaddress` you will be prompted for the password of the user you are attempting to login as.

 ##### Key based authentication is even more secure than logging in with passwords and should be setup right away.
+The generated key will be distributed to the other servers to alow authentication to these servers from the master machine.
 - Generate a public key on the first server: `ssh-keygen -t rsa`.
 This creates an RSA type public key to share with the remote server.
 - The system  will prompt for a passphrase which should be different than any password used on either system.
 - Verify key has been created: `cd .ssh`
 - List the contents of the ssh directory: `cd .ssh` then `ls`
-- Should show this: id_rsa id_rsa.pub known_hosts
+- Should show this: id_rsa id_rsa.pub known_hosts The config file has the servers login details, known_hosts file has the public key, id_rsa.pub has the public key of of my user account and the id_rsa file has the private key of my user account.
-- Copy the
+- Copy the id_rs ssh-copy-id -i id_rsa.pub server1
+-